 At the recent CAANZ session ‘Who’s buying?
-The future of content commercialisation in NZ’, several industry commentators weighed in on whether John Oliver was right when he describer native advertising as the raisins in a cookie.
-Here's a rundown of what Metro's Simon Wilson, The Spinoff's Duncan Greive, MediaWorks' Alana O'Neill, Fairfax's Ellen Read and former Herald editor-in-chief Tim Murphy had to say.
+The future of content commercialisation in NZ’, several industry commentators weighed in on whether content marketing is nothing more than an annoyance.
+Here’s a rundown of what Metro’s Simon Wilson, The Spinoff’s Duncan Greive, MediaWorks’ Alana O’Neill, Fairfax’s Ellen Read and former Herald editor-in-chief Tim Murphy had to say.

 With banner blindness and ad-blocking software on the rise, native advertising is growing rapidly.
 And while there are plenty of thorny issues, Young & Shand co-founder Ben Young thinks that’s a good thing for marketers.

 Australian lifestyle brand Urban List is expanding into the Auckland market and is looking to establish partnerships with businesses on this side of the ditch.
 The website, which was first launched in 2011 and provides content on dining, shopping, health and beauty, has grown quickly in the Australian market, attracting a following of 1.2 million unique visitors per month across Melbourne, Sydney and Brisbane.

 With a total of 1.2 million subscribers across the world, the Kiwi vlogger Jamie Curry (of Jamie’s World) is one of only two New Zealanders to meet the YouTube star threshold of having more than a million subscribers.
 And her resonance with 13- to 24-year-olds recently caught the attention of Coca-Cola Australia, leading the drinks company to collaborate with the teen on the ‘Colour your summer’ campaign.